Title Loan Laws And Disclosures For Each State

 Maryland

-Under Maryland law, a title loan is a consumer loan.
-That means lenders must follow consumer loan licensing requirements and interest rate legal caps.
-The maximum legal interest for consumer loans in Maryland is 33%.
+Under Maryland law, a title loan is classified as a consumer loan.
+That means lenders must follow consumer loan licensing requirements and interest rate caps.
+The maximum legal interest rate is 33% for loans of $2,000 or less.
+For loan amounts between $2,000 and $6,000, the interest rate on this balance drops to 24%.
+All loans secured with a vehicle title in Maryland must be structured as installment loans with a fixed end date.

 Massachusetts